Is it okay to keep my computer near the window?

-You might be worried that having your computer near that window could damage it, either with moisture in the air, or heat from sunlight.
+You might be worried that having your computer near that window could damage it, either with moisture in the air or heat from sunlight.

 Regardless, we’re here to answer some of these pressing questions.

-Short answer: Sure, but watch the forecast for rain if you have the window open
+Short answer: Sure, but watch the forecast for rain if you have the window open.

-Modern electronics are rated for use in high humidity, so unless you’ve got condensing moisture around your computer, you’re fine to have it next to a window, even if that window is open.
-There are a few things to think about though.
+Modern electronics are rated for use in high humidity, so unless you’ve condensing moisture around your computer, you’re fine to have it next to a window, even if it is open.

 Bright light might make your mouse work erratically if it’s got an optical sensor.
-Oh, and the UV light could potentially change the color of any plastic parts of your case.
+Oh, and the UV light could change the color of any plastic parts of your case.

-Dust could also be an issue, so make sure your PC has filters on all fan intakes, and dust the inside with compressed air regularly and you should be fine.
+Dust could also be an issue, so make sure your PC has filters on all fan intakes, and dust the inside with compressed air regularly, and you should be fine.